 Planning for uncertainty

-As the pandemic continued throughout 2020 and into the early part of 2021, CFOs have been required not only to act for the present, but also to start planning to become more resilient in the future.
-In response to questions about planning discipline in 2021, three out of five CFOs said they were increasing forecasting frequency, undertaking more regular scenario planning, and using the outcomes of these exercises to build driver-based budgets (Exhibit 4).
+As the pandemic continued, CFOs were required not only to act for the present, but also to start planning to become more resilient in the future.
+In response to questions about planning discipline, three out of five CFOs said they were increasing forecasting frequency, undertaking more regular scenario planning, and using the outcomes of these exercises to build driver-based budgets (Exhibit 4).

 The next wave of digital and analytics is here

-The past year has shown the importance of digital and analytics solutions and automation for both SG&A teams and their customers.
+The past several years have shown the importance of digital and analytics solutions and automation for both SG&A teams and their customers.
 That importance has been reflected in investment levels, with two out of three executives saying that they had already increased spending in this area, and expected to continue to do so in future (Exhibit 5).

 However, the reasons behind the investments varied, ranging from continued spending on existing strategic priorities to paying for short-term cost improvements.
 It should be noted that investments linked to strategic priorities were judged to be more successful than those with a short-term focus—a factor of success we’ve noted in our earlier work.